BruTile/BruTile/README.md

 For a demo download the source code and run BruTile.Demo in the Samples folder

 ###Portable Class Library (PCL)
-BruTile is a PCL with Profile336 which targets:
+BruTile is a PCL with Profile111 which targets:

-* .Net Framework 4.0.3 and higher
+* .Net Framework 4.5 and higher
+* ASP.NET Core 5.0
 * Windows 8
-* Windows Phone Silverlight 8
-* Silverlight 5
 * Windows Phone 8.1
+* Xamarin.Android
 * Xamarin.iOS
-* Xamarin.Android
+* Xamarin.iOS (Classic)

 ###For downward compatibility we also compile for:
 * .Net Framework 4.0